 This could have been a great thriller had the first act moved faster.
 Get past it, and the next two acts have the tensity this type of movie benefits from.
 True Fiction is a very good movie, maybe even surprisingly so.

-From Letterboxd: Avery Malone, a wannabe writer and lonely librarian, gets her big break when she's hand-selected to assist her hero, reclusive author, Caleb Conrad.
+Letterboxd summary: Avery Malone, a wannabe writer and lonely librarian, gets her big break when she's hand-selected to assist her hero, reclusive author, Caleb Conrad.
 Whisked away to Caleb's remote estate, Avery is given her one and only task; to participate in a controlled psychological experiment in fear that will serve as the basis for Caleb's next novel.

 Ratings from around the web